 Instructions: Please enter all requested information in the blank spaces provided below and have an authorized signatory sign the attestation.
-Insurers should submit one "Attestation of the Accuracy and Completeness of Reported Data" per performance period.
-Scanned copies of the signed attestations should be emailed to ayanna.harrison@delaware.gov and DHCC@delaware.gov.
+Insurers should submit one "Attestation of the Accuracy and Completeness of Reported Data" per performance period covering both the spending and quality data.
+Scanned copies of the signed attestation(s) can be emailed to ayanna.harrison@delaware.gov and DHCC@delaware.gov.
+If an insurer resubmits their spending and/or quality data, a new, signed attestation form will need to accompany the resubmitted data.